 There was no set agenda.
 If we ate at 3pm it didn’t matter.
 If we didn’t get dressed up it didn’t matter.

-All that mattered was that Christmas Day, the most wonderful day of the year had arrived.
+All that mattered was Christmas Day, the most wonderful day of the year had arrived.

 This Christmas will require even more adjustment to the way we all celebrate, under the COVID-19 cloud.

 Aside from COVID, I’m going to have to scale back even further.
-After 3 spinal surgeries this year which all failed.
-We moved house and are still trying to recover, and I’m struggling to move and function with the days normal essentials, let alone add in celebrations.
+After 3 spinal surgeries last year which all failed, I’m left with an inoperable unstable spine and struggling to function with the days normal essentials, let alone add in celebrations.

 We have a plan though.
-Everything will be scaled back even more than last year.
+Everything will be paced even more than last year.
 It has to be.
-We did consider not decorating for Christmas or sending Christmas cards (which we love to do) but we quickly reminded ourselves the reason for the season is not the tinsel and trimmings.
-It’s to celebrate the birth of Jesus and the gift of eternal life that He brings.
+We did consider not decorating for Christmas or sending Christmas cards (which we love to do) but we quickly reminded ourselves the reason for the season is to celebrate the birth of Jesus and the gift of eternal life that He brings.

-It’s also 25 years ago, on Christmas Day, my husband and I got engaged!
+It’s also 25 years ago, on the 15th December, my husband and I got married!
 This year is a very special Christmas for us for that reason alone.

-With that in mind and the fact that I love the tinsel and the trimmings of Christmas, we will do all we can to make the entire season simply special.
+With that in mind and the fact I love the tinsel and the trimmings of Christmas, we will do all we can to make the entire season simply special.

-Our pre lit tree will be the focus and is much easier to enjoy decorating.
+Our pre lit tree will be the focus for Christmas and is much easier to enjoy decorating.
 I’ll be able to help adorn it with special ornaments we’ve purchased over the years.
-It can hopefully be done in a paced fashion without me ending up in hospital so that’s a bonus!
 Our nativity scene will also be centre stage.